yasserfarouk/negmas/docs/overview.rst

     ('to be', 'not to be')
     ('to be', 'not to be')
     (0, 1, 2, 3, 4, 5, 6, 7, 8, 9)
-    Cannot return all possibilities of a continuous/uncountable issue
+    Cannot enumerate all values of a continuous issue

 Outcomes